Soccer Penalty Shootout: Laws of The Game

 When were penalty shootouts first introduced?

 Penalty shootouts were first introduced by FIFA and the International Football Association Board in 1970.
-Before 1970, there were no penalty shootouts and many people criticize soccer penalty kicks because they feel they have to do more with luck than they do with skill.
+Before 1970, there were no penalty shootouts, and many people criticized soccer penalty kicks because they felt they had to do more with luck than they do with skill.

 What is the difference between penalty kicks and free kicks?